Return to the main gate

 Earth is associated with the Root

-This has been in our culture for eons and we can even see that in some antic dotes.
+This has been in our culture for eons and we can even see how these associations have permeated our culture and lives in some of our common anticdotes.

-• When someone is ditzy, we often tall them an "air head".
+• When someone is ditzy, we often call them an "air head"; relating to air and the crown chakra.

-• When someone speaks well, we often call them a "fluent speaker" or someone with a "fluid voice".
+• When someone speaks well, we often call them a "fluent speaker" or someone with a "fluid voice"; relating to fluid flow of water and the thyroid or throat chakra.

-• Someone who has a strong drive is said to have "a fire in their belly".
+• Someone who has a strong drive is said to have "a fire in their belly"; relating the change and will of fire to the solar plexus/adrenals.

-• When someone is making a home for them self and their family we often say they are "putting down roots".
+• When someone is making a home for them self and their family we often say they are "putting down roots"; relating to the root and earth.

-Knowing about these associations can help you work on opening or healing chakra centers.
-Establish the right use of energy in conjunction with an elemental circle.
-Or even help you choose stones or colors and candles for magikal workings or supports in energy.
+Knowing about these associations can help you work on opening or healing chakra centers, by establishing the right use of energy in conjunction with an elemental circle.
+Or even help you choose stones or colors and candles for magikal workings or supports in energy for certain workings.

 An Alchemists Alter:

-If you would like to create a Magik circle that incorporates the alchemical elements, here's are some suggestions for setting up the directional alters.
+If you would like to create a Magik circle that incorporates the alchemical elements, here's are some suggestions for setting up the directional altars.
+You should read Elements & Their Cardinal Directions article for more information about elements and their associations to the directions.

 North/Air

-White Candles, White Goose feather, or fan, Gardenia incense, a small statue of a bird, and a clear quartz crystal all sitting upon a white or cream colored lace cloth.
-If you want to enhance the color of the North, you might place a very light colored lavender cloth under the lace covering.
+White Candles, White Goose feather, or fan, Gardenia incense, a small statue of a bird, or a clear quartz crystal.
+Items can be placed upon a white or cream colored cloth.
+If you want to enhance the color of the North, you might place a very light colored lavender cloth under a white lace covering.

 West/Earth